elHornair/seb-release/README.md

 1. Set virtual node environment: `nvm use`
 2. Install dependencies: `npm install`
-3. Setup env variables: `cp .env .env.local` and adapt the variables in `.env.local` according to your needs
+3. Setup env variables: `cp .env.dist .env` and adapt the variables in `.env` according to your needs
 4. Compile and minify for production: `npm run build` (all required files will be saved in `/dist`)

 * For development *